JacobK233811/MQuicker/README.md

 <h1 id="su">Two Step Windows Set Up</h1>
 <ul>
+  <li>Run the first step, close Terminal, and then run the second step.</li>
   <li>If at any time during install it seems as if the program has gotten stuck, try clicking on the window and pressing enter once.
 Sometimes, working on other tasks or clicking out of the tab will pause the process.</li>
   <li>It is highly recommended to use <b>Ctrl+Click</b> to open each of these in a new tab and then copy their contents into Windows Powershell program on your computer.
 The link on the right side will make the process smoother and does the same job as the other two combined.</li>
   <li>Find Windows Powershell by clicking the Windows button on your computer and typing Powershell.</li>
   <li>To paste text into Powershell, <b>use your right click.</b></li>
   <li>During the second step, several Python windows will open and then close one-by-one.
 Please do not be alarmed by this as it is a normal part of set up.</li>
+  <li>Once the program has started, you make selections by typing in the number that corresponds with the desired action.</li>
 </ul>
 <ol>
   <li><a href="WindowsSetUp\setup.ps1">Download the ZIP file and Miniconda</a> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://jacobk233811.github.io/MangaNewChapter/#windows-two-step"><em><b>Simple to Use Copy & Paste Page</em></b></a></li>